cogsandsquigs/website/src/posts/site-design-june-2022.md

 Blog posts are just a title, subtitle, post date, tags, and then the block of text composing the post (If I ever feel up for it, I may make some of the posts interactive).
 Again, not too interesting.

 What may be interesting to you (assuming you are interesting in web development) is that most, if not all, of this site is basically HTML and CSS.
-The only javascript element here is the index page subtitle (because it changes depending on the date it's viewed on).
+The only javascript elements are the index page subtitle (because it changes depending on the date it's viewed on), the dropdowns, and the disclosures.

-I want this site to run as fast as possible, and be as interactive as possible the moment you enter the URL in your search bar.
-That's why I have basically everything made with CSS.
-It's interactive the moment the styles load!

 <Info>
-Plus, it's a nice challenge to make things with only CSS and HTML, without using JS.
+  These are used because 1) `onClick` is irreplaceable and 2) these components are accessible!
 </Info>

 Anyways, that's basically it for my site design as of right now.
 Have fun, and stay snazzy!